What is Biological Activated Carbon?

+The biologically enhanced active carbon process is an option for many water utilities.
 Granular activated carbon (GAC) has been used extensively for the removal of dissolved organics from drinking water.
 In the early seventies, it was reported that bacteria which proliferate in GAC filters may be responsible for a fraction of the net removal of organics in the filter.
 Following this discovery, pre-ozonation was found to significantly enhance the biological activity on GAC.
-The combination of ozonation and GAC is commonly referred to as the biological activated carbon (BAC) process, or biologically enhanced activated carbon process.
+The combination of ozonation and GAC is commonly referred to as the biological activated carbon (BAC) process, or biologically enhanced active carbon process.

 The US water industry has been reluctant to use microorganisms for drinking water treatment.
 However, biological treatment is expected to become more common over the next decade.
 Driving forces behind this change will be the increased use of ozone in response to the disinfectants-disinfection by-product (D-DBP) rule, and the increased concern over biological regrowth in the distribution system.